n8willis/opentype-shaping-documents/style-guide.md

 like `liga` and `mkmk`.
 That is because GSUB and GPOS are tables that contain the items (the lookups) that the shaping engine acts upon.

+### Directories ###

+Always include a README.md file in each directory.
+If you add a new text file to a directory, check the directory's README.md and see if it should be updated as well.

 ### Marking up sections ###